Mount Board Selection

 There are 4 Levels to mountboard quality as specified by the Fine Art Trade Guild, from Level 4 (Budget) to Level 1, 100% cotton (Museum).
-These are graded based on the materials and processes used in their manufacture.
-I supply all boards, except Level 4, and can advise which is the most appropriate board for your framing requirements on consultation.
+These are graded based on the materials and processes used in their manufacture which in turn have a direct impact on the condition of the work it’s in contact with.
+I supply a wide range of boards from Level 1-3, and can advise which is the most appropriate board for your framing requirements on consultation.

 -